-- Applying to do an Erasmus+ Internship or Traineeship placement - EU student
+- Applying to do an Internship or Traineeship placement

-- Internships, Traineeships and research only students are administered and managed by the academic department that has accepted and authorised their placement
+- Internships, Traineeships and research only placements are administered and managed by the academic department that has accepted and authorised the placement

 - Applications will be considered on an individual basis by the proposed academic department

 - We have provided some pointers below for guidance but your chosen department will be able to instruct you on what documents they may require from you in order to consider your proposal

 - Following Brexit, for EU students (not Irish) who wish to participate in this scheme but are not eligible under the EU Settlement Scheme, they will need a visa sponsor and apply for a T5 visa - see Erasmus+ webpage for further information (How to apply for T5 visa | Erasmus+ (erasmusplus.org.uk))